clirdlf/ndsa.org/faq.md

 **Can member organizations participate in more than one working group?**

 Yes, the NDSA encourages participation on multiple working groups.
 In most cases, it is best to have different individuals from a member organization participate in different working groups.
-Ideally, the work of the working group will be a direct and natural fit for the nature of the group they participate in.
+Ideally, the working group will be a direct and natural fit for the nature of each individual's role within your organization.

 **Does the NDSA providing funding?**